Cantabrian cuisine: Fish and seafood

 Seafood is widely used, from the entire coast and the Bay of Santander in particular, including clams, mussels, pod razors, cockles, crabs, barnacles, crayfish, snails, lobster, and squid.
 Fish include sea bass, hake, scorpion fish, anchovy, sardine, and albacore.

 The albacore or bonito del norte is used in one of the most typical dishes of the region: marmita or sorropotún.
 Some of the most renowned Cantabrian dishes are hake in green sauce (merluza en salsa verde), squid with onions (maganos encebollados) and cuttlefish in its ink sauce (cachon en su tinta), and clam casserole.
 "Rabas" (deep-fried squid sticks) is the most popular snack on the coast, typically companied with a white wine or a vermouth.

-Processed anchovies from the town of Santoña are highly appreciated worldwide.
+Processed anchovies from the town of Santoña are appreciated worldwide.

 Meats

 Veal is widely consumed, often from the Tudanca cattle.
 The National Cattle Fair of Torrelavega, the largest cattle fair in Spain, is held in Cantabria.
 Game is also of high quality: deer, roe deer, and wild boar.
 Pork is a key element for the cocido montañés, literally 'mountain stew', with beans, cabbage, and other ingredients.